 In September 2022, Halliburton filed two patent infringement suits against USWS in United States District Court for the Western District of Texas Waco Division.
 In the first lawsuit, Halliburton alleges willful infringement of three of its previously asserted patents as well as five additional U.S. patents.
 In the second lawsuit, Halliburton alleges willful infringement of two of its previously asserted patents as well as five additional U.S. patents.
+In the second lawsuit, Halliburton alleges willful infringement of two of its previously asserted patents as well as five additional U.S. patents.
 Both lawsuits allege infringement based on all of USWS and ProFrac LLC's fleets.
-The two lawsuits are scheduled together and set for trial in May 2024.
+The two lawsuits are scheduled together and set for trial in June 2024.

 In January 2023, USWS filed amended answers to these patent infringement suits counterclaiming for declaratory judgment of invalidity of Halliburton's patents asserted against USWS in this matter and willful infringement of two additional USWS' U.S. patents based on Halliburton's "All-Electric Fracturing Fleet."
-In February 2023, Halliburton filed inter partes review petitions against these USWS patents.
+In February 2023, Halliburton filed IPR petitions against these USWS patents.
+However, this case has been stayed pending resolution of certain IPRs filed by USWS.